DamDC91/Mandelbrot_Set_GPU/Readme.md

 ```bash
 make
 ```
-If your graphic is not detected it may be a driver issue.
+If your graphic card is not detected it may be a driver issue.